ZorbakScape/JagexLauncherBypass/README.md

 To switch to the Devious client, follow these steps:

-1. Download the `client-switcher.cmd` file.
+1. Download the devious client from [here]([here](https://github.com/jbx5/devious-launcher/releases/download/devious-client-launcher-1.0.1/devious-client-launcher.jar))
-2. Execute the `client-switcher.cmd` file.
-It will automatically download the Devious client if it's not already on your system and switch to it.
-If it's your first time downloading the Devious client, you'll need to run `client-switcher.cmd` again to complete the switch.
+2. Download the `client-switcher.cmd` file.
-3. In case the download of the Devious client fails, you can manually download it from [here](https://github.com/jbx5/devious-launcher/releases/download/devious-client-launcher-1.0.1/devious-client-launcher.jar).
-Once downloaded, run the switcher again.
+3. Execute the `client-switcher.cmd` file.
+It will switch to the Devious client.

 ## Compatibility